 Yet God willed that the Son should have a helpmate like the first Adam had, only she would be at enmity with the serpent and undo Eve’s transgression by crushing the head of the serpent with her “immaculate foot” (Gen 2:18; 3:15).
 Mary was chosen to repair all the minor incidents that led to Adam’s catastrophic fall from grace.
 The superabundance of God’s plan to redeem mankind wouldn’t have been perfect and complete without her moral participation.
 The serpent’s head couldn’t have been entirely crushed if his victory over the Woman and Adam’s helpmate had remained unresolved and he could forever gloat over it in his pride against God.
 The woman herself, too, would then remain interminably at enmity with the serpent with no final resolution ever having been reached in Eve’s transgression.
 She did, after all, greatly contribute to the fall of her husband Adam as his unfaithful bride.

-So, it had to take God’s faithful virgin bride to untie the sinful knot which Eve had made (Lk 1:35).
+So, it had to take God’s faithful virgin bride to untie the sinful knot that Eve had made (Lk 1:35).
 The new Adam chose to justify mankind with the new Eve’s vindication of the woman.
 Eve stood before the tree which bore the forbidden fruit, and then something terrible happened to our spiritual detriment; the new Eve stood before the tree which bore the fruit of her womb so that where sin abounded, grace would abound even more to our spiritual benefit (Rom 5:20).

 Mary is the prototype of the Church, for she was a woman of faith who was tried and proved to be as genuine as gold through suffering.
 When she stood beneath the Cross in sorrow by having to gaze upon her Son, who was “wounded for our transgressions”, she looked to him and tried to be like him: meek and humble of heart.
 Only then could our Blessed Mother have the fortitude and moral courage to take up her cross together with Jesus so that the Church should be born and comprised of redeemed humanity.